vuestorefront/vue-storefront/docs/guide/cookbook/elastic.md

 # Chapter 2.
-Elasticsearch in the context of VS
+Elasticsearch in the VSF context

 ## Coming soon!